-Employer will engage a separate contractor, not part of this bid.
-The Contractor shall to extend portable water from a provide all arrangements for the supply of potable water as well as disposal and treatment of used water, well and distribution system nearby to supply water for the plant.
-Contractor for biomass plant will install a 0.5 million liter water tank at the plant and connect all roof rainwater to it.
+Employer will engage a separate contractor, not part of this bid, The Contractor shall to extend portable water from a pr ate for th of used water well and distribution system nearby to supply water for the plant.
+Contractor for biomass plant will install a 0.5 milliion liter water tank at the plant and connect all roof rainwater to it.